mykalamos/Programming/Memory/Garbage_Collection.md

 - Developer does not have to free memory
 - Efficient allocation on heap
 - Memory reclamation
-- Memory safety - objects cant access allocation of anoher object
+- Memory safety - objects cant access allocation of another object

 ## Virtual Memory
 - Each process has own virtual address space